isabella232/kendo-react-animation/docs/fundamentals.md

 ## How does the animation work?

 The Kendo UI Animation components are based on [ReactTransitionGroup](https://facebook.github.io/react/docs/animation.html) and are an easy way to perform CSS transitions and animation when a React component enters or leaves the DOM.
-A notable difference that worth to be mentioned is the Expand component, that does not use CSS transition classes.
-It will animate the content updating the `height` style property.
+A notable difference, that worth to be mentioned, is the Expand component, that does not use CSS transition classes.
+It will animate the `height` style property.

 The Animation component is a simple element that wraps all of the components you are interested in animating.
-Every child element will be enclosed in a `AnimationChild` component that implements [special life-cycle hooks](https://facebook.github.io/react/docs/animation.html#low-level-api-reacttransitiongroup) called by `ReactTransitionGroup`.
-As a result, every child component will be wrapped in additional wrapping `div` element.
-Take that into consideration when styling the children components.
+Every child element will be enclosed in a `AnimationChild` component that implements the required [special life-cycle hooks](https://facebook.github.io/react/docs/animation.html#low-level-api-reacttransitiongroup) called by `ReactTransitionGroup`.
+As a result, every child component will be wrapped in additional `div` element.
+Take that into consideration when styling the children.

 > CSS transition classes are set to the 'div' element that wraps the child component.